daquioag/team-SAL/docs/customization.md

    You should be brought back to the **Main IntelliJ Window**.

-3. Press the **commit** tab on the left-hand side edge of the screen.
+3. Press the **Commit** tab on the left-hand side edge of the screen.

    >![commitMenu](../assets/images/VSC-images/VSC_11.png)